Road Traffic Collision Data

 How up to date is the data?

-Which dataset should I use to prepare a Transport Assessment or Transport Statement?
+Which dataset should I use to prepare a Transport Assessment/Statement or Road Safety Audit?

 How can I download the basic data (free)?